 The importance of having a great profile photo!

-Your profile picture is an important part of your LinkedIn or web presence.
+Your profile picture is an integral part of your LinkedIn or web presence.

 Research shows that having a picture on a profile makes it 14 times more likely to be viewed.